 It is important to have an elevator pitch prepared as to why you want to transition into education.
 It’s ideal to explain how you will make a unique impact teaching and why you are interested in becoming a substitute teacher.

-Below are other key points to keep in mind before entering your interview.
+Other key points to keep in mind for your substitute teacher interview

 1. Dress professionally

 2. Arrive on-time, or ideally a few minutes before your scheduled interview start.

 3. Bring an extra copy of your resume with you to the interview, just in case the interviewer asks for this, or you want to reference it while speaking about your experience.